Lennoard/FloatingActionMenu-Animation/README.md

-FloatingActionButton
+FloatingActionButtonX
 ====================
-This library is an extended version of the [FloatingActionButton](https://github.com/str4d/android-floating-action-button) library by [str4d](https://github.com/str4d) with adding Scroll handler and animation for floatingActionMenu button
+This library is an extended version of the [FloatingActionButton](https://github.com/str4d/android-floating-action-button) library by [str4d](https://github.com/str4d) with adding Scroll handler and animation for floatingActionMenu button with support for Android-X.
-This library supports API 7+.
+This library supports API 11+.

 Features
 ========